Michael Wilshaw

+A teacher by profession, he is a former headteacher of St Bonaventure's and Mossbourne Community Academy, and was briefly interim Headmaster and later executive principal of JFS.

 Career

 The son of a postman, Wilshaw grew up in a Roman Catholic household in south London in the 1950s.
 He went to Clapham College, a south London grammar school, and then St Mary's teacher training college in Twickenham.
-He later took a part-time History degree at Birkbeck College while teaching in various London schools.
+He later studied part-time for a History degree at Birkbeck College while teaching in various London schools.
 At the age of 39 he was appointed head teacher of St Bonaventure's Catholic School, also known informally as St. Bon's, in Forest Gate, London.
 Whilst there, he was knighted in the New Year Honours for 2000 "for services to education".

 In 2003, Wilshaw was appointed executive principal of Mossbourne Community Academy in Hackney in London.

-In November 2011, Wilshaw was announced as the successor to Christine Gilbert.
+In November 2011, Wilshaw was announced as the successor to Christine Gilbert as Her Majesty's Chief Inspector of Schools at Ofsted.
 He took up his five-year term from 1 January 2012.
 In 2015, Wilshaw was paid a salary of between £195,000 and £199,999 by Ofsted, making him one of the 328 most highly paid people in the British public sector at that time.